Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Among 43 children with HIV/AIDS who developed tumors, 8 developed Epstein-Barr virus–associated leiomyosarcoma.[

 Plexiform fibrohistiocytic tumor is a rare, low- to intermediate-grade tumor that most commonly affects children and young adults.
-Depending on the series, the median age at presentation ranges from 8 to 14.5 years; however, the tumor has been described in patients as young as 3 months.[
+The median age at presentation ranges from 8 to 14.5 years; however, the tumor has been described in patients as young as 3 months.[

 Clinical presentation